opsdis/monitor-exporter/README.md

 > When running with gunicorn the port is defined by gunicorn
 # Using Redis cache
-If you have a large Monitor configuration the load of the Monitor server can get high when collection host and service data over the api.
+If you have a large Monitor configuration, the load of the Monitor server can get high when collecting host and service data over the api with a high rate.
 We strongly recommend that you instead collect host and service data in a batch and store it in a redis cache.
-The interval of the batch collecting is configurable, but considering that most checks in Monitor are often done i 5 minutes interval.
+The interval of the batch collecting is configurable, but considering that most checks in Monitor are often done in 5 minutes interval.
-So collecting every one minute is more the enough.
+So collecting every minute should be more tham enough.
 To use caching just add this to your `config.yml`:
 ```
 cache: